 No project is ever without flaws.
 Although testing is done throughout the design and development process, there are bound to be a few areas that were inadvertently overlooked.

 At this stage, I will fix any design and functionality issues that may arise for optimal performance and usability.
 We will work together to fine tune your site to your liking.

 This is the final stage of your project.
-At this point I will clean up the code, ensure site-wide optimizations, and perform implement SEO(search engine optimization) practices.
+At this point I will clean up the code and ensure site-wide optimizations.
+If SEO is part of your project, this is the stage that I would implement SEO(search engine optimization) practices.
 We will have a final review prior to launching your website.

 Completion!
 Your site goes “live”.